Bangalore-based realtor Embassy Property looking to raise up to $150M from Deutsche Bank

 (Edited by Joby Puthuparampil Johnson)

 Embassy Property Developers Ltd. is a real estate company.
-It is engaged in Developing commercial, residential, retail and hospitality projects.
-It offers residential, retail spaces and services.
-It also provides facility management including security housekeeping, equipment maintenance, pest control, landscaping, regular maintenance and management services.
+It offers residential and commercial construction in Bengaluru.
+The firm s residential projects include multi-story apartments and commercial development includes office, retail, industrial, warehousing and hospitality space.
+It also provides facility management including security housekeeping, equipment maintenance, pest control, landscaping, regular maintenance.
+The firm offers services that include project development, asset management property services and embassy services.
+It operates under the name Embassy Group.
 The company was founded in 1986 and is based in Bengaluru, Karnataka.

 Deutsche Bank Luxembourg S.A. (formerly known as Deutsche Bank Compagnie Financiere Luxembourg) provides various financial products and solutions.
 It offers private wealth management services; international loans and agency services; refinancing, liquidity management, and investment banking services; and corporate and alternative fund services.
 The company was founded in 1970 and is based in Luxembourg, Luxembourg.
 Deutsche Bank Luxembourg S.A. operates as a subsidiary of Deutsche Bank AG.